Once a contract is signed and sealed, it’s set in stone — or is it?

 1. Addendum to an employment contract

-Employment agreements can be lengthy documents, and it can often be the case that some clauses and details are left out.
+Employment agreements can be lengthy documents, and it can often be the case that some clauses and details are left out either intentionally or unintentionally.

 An addendum to an employment contract offers an opportunity to remedy such omissions or to add new details to remedy clauses in the original contract that may have been contentious.

-A good example of an addendum to a contract being needed is if the original contract’s clause regarding termination of employment only included death or employee resignation.
+A good example of a case when an addendum to an employment contract is needed is when the original contract’s clause regarding termination of employment only included death or employee resignation.

 2. Addendum to alter insurance coverage

-Another type of contract that often needs addendums is a contract used for insurance coverage.
+Another type of contract that often needs addendums is a contract for insurance coverage.

-There are many scenarios in which an addendum to an insurance contract may be required; for example, state laws regarding insurance often undergo changes.
+There are many scenarios in which an addendum to an insurance contract may be required; for example, state laws regarding insurance sometimes undergo changes.

 As well as factors directly related to insurance, there’s also the aspect of data protection.

-If there are changes to the regulatory framework and compliance requirements surrounding how a company handles a customer’s confidential information, an addendum may be needed to reflect such changes.
+An addendum may be needed to reflect changes to the regulatory framework and compliance requirements surrounding how a company handles a customer’s confidential information.

 3. Addendum for real estate purchase contracts